 Jonathan is also responsible for operations of Autodesk Maritime Research & Development.
 He is the Autodesk Diving Safety Officer (DSO) leading and supervising research and scientific diving expeditions.

-Prior to joining Autodesk, he held senior positions at Adobe and Apple and serves on the boards of several technology, education, and non-profit organizations.
+Prior to joining Autodesk, he held senior positions at Adobe and Apple and serves on the boards of and advises several technology, education, and non-profit organizations.